St-side/Actor-System/README.md

 This repository is primarily a reference implementation and testbed rather than a complete drop-in character framework.

+## Gameplay

+Actor-System currently demonstrates a minimal third-person character controller built around Roblox Server Authority.

+* Camera-relative WASD / gamepad movement
+* Camera-driven character facing
+* Jumping and gravity
+* Player collision
+* Idle, run, jump, and fall animations
+* Client-side character presentation
+* Predicted local movement with server-authoritative simulation

+The gameplay is intentionally simple—the project is focused on experimenting with the underlying character simulation and presentation architecture rather than building a complete game.

 ## References

 Some ideas explored in this project were informed by Roblox Server Authority documentation, community experiments, and talks.